Jay-wilco/GitHub-Stuff/README.md

 how to avoid this?
 NEVER MAKE COMMITS IN REMOTE! :)

-changed branch to test_branch with git checkout -b test_branch
+changed branch to "test_branch" with git checkout -b test_branch

+for practice, changed the branch to "main"